MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/windows-foundation-iunknown.md

 A raw pointer to a target whose lifetime should be managed by the **IUnknown** object.

 ## copy_to_abi function
-Copies from an **IUnknown** object to another pointer.
+Copies to another pointer from an **IUnknown** object.
 Increments the reference count on any currently referenced interface or object, and copies that interface or object's memory address into the parameter.
 This function lets you hand out a reference to the same interface without calling [QueryInterface](https://msdn.microsoft.com/library/windows/desktop/ms682521).

 ### Syntax
 ```cppwinrt